Skip to Content

 I love food tours because they immerse you in the culture and help you experience a city in a completely new way.
 It’s also a great way to learn where the best restaurants and markets are.
 I highly recommend taking a tour on your first few days so you can get your bearings!

 Honestly, you can’t go wrong booking a food tour in Lima!
-And the ones I mentioned are the best I’ve come across in the whole city.
+And the ones I mentioned are the best I’ve come across in the whole city – believe me, you won’t be disappointed!

 Other Activities to do While You’re in Lima